Mindfulness and Movement: Exploring Charlotte’s Growing Addiction Recovery Yoga Scene

 At Southeastern Recovery Center, we often work to help our patients tackle the underlying causes of their drug or alcohol addictions.
 Stress and concerns about health sometimes lead individuals to self medicate with drugs or alcohol.
 Thankfully, yoga presents a much healthier alternative that can address these concerns and more, all at once.

-Scientific knowledge of the applications of yoga in addiction recovery are still developing.
-A very recent 2026 study conducted by Harvard reported that yoga can cut help severe, initial opioid-withdrawal periods in half.
+Scientific knowledge of the applications of yoga in addiction recovery is still developing.
+A very recent 2026 study conducted by Harvard reported that yoga can help cut severe, initial opioid withdrawal periods in half.
 As the report stated, “Yoga and other meditative practices promote the parasympathetic nervous system, calming the body and regulating breathing and heart rate.”
 Such usage would help reduce the impact of opioid withdrawal symptoms, which can lead an individual to relapse.

 infographic of the benefits of yoga during addiction recovery from alcohol and drugs